mattermost/docs/source/process/integrations-directory.rst

 Guidelines
 -----------

- - License of the integration must be compatible with Apache 2.0 (https://apache.org/legal/resolved.html#category-a).
+1. License of the integration must be compatible with Apache 2.0 (https://apache.org/legal/resolved.html#category-a).
 E.g. not GPLv3, nor APGLv3.
 Only exception is if the integration is not open source.
- - Integration must have been updated in the last 12 months.
+2. Integration must have been updated in the last 12 months.
- - Every integration link must be related to Mattermost.
+3. Every integration link must be related to Mattermost.
+Especially if the integration is not open source, it should be obvious to users that it's related to Mattermost.
- - The integration must have all required information in the submission form.

 Marketing
 ---------